Skip to main content

 Use gleef push when…Use gleef translate when…

-You have translations from another sourceYou want to leverage AI translation
+You have translations from another sourceYou want a single command that generates and merges translations locally

 Review Workflow